skeeto/skeeto.github.com/_posts/2023-01-18-u-config-a-new-lean-pkg-config-clone.markdown

 `.pc` files*, or for all sorts of inputs.
 I probed both pkg-config and pkgconf with weird inputs to learn how it's supposed to work, and it was rather irritating having pkgconf crash for so many of them.
 Someone on the project ought to do testing with ASan sometime.
+Important note: *This is not a security vulnerability*!

 Further, as you might notice when you build it, pkgconf first tries to link the system `strlcpy`, if it exists.
 Failing that, it uses its own version.
 That's one of the annoying details about building it.
 However, [using `strlcpy` never, ever makes sense][strcpy]!
 Now that I think about it, there's probably a connection with those buffer overflows.

+In general, neither pkg-config nor pkgconf fare well when [fuzz tested with sanitizers][fuzz].

 ### Conclusions